Team-GOATS/teamgoats-site/README.md

-# teamgoats-site
+# Team GOATS Svelte Toggle Switches Site

-Demonstration site of TeamGoats NPM package.
+This is the source code of the [Svelte Toggle Switches](https://sveltetoggles.onrender.com/) documentation.